kendellwelch/Git-Cheatsheet/README.txt

     git checkout HEAD filename: Discards changes in the working directory. git reset HEAD filename: Unstages file changes in the staging area. git reset commit_SHA: Resets to a previous commit in your commit history.

+Git Branching:

+    git branch: Lists all a Git project’s branches. git branch branch_name: Creates a new branch. git checkout branch_name: Used to switch from one branch to another. git merge branch_name: Used to join file changes from one branch to another. git branch -d branch_name: Deletes the branch specified.